theolujay/vmlc-backend/docs/api.md

 - **2025-10-28**
   - The `meta` key in the response of `GET /exams/` and `GET /questions` endpoints have been renamed to `question_pool_data`.
   - Implemented automatic revocation of staff registrations.
     - If a newly registered staff member does not verify their email within 15 minutes, their account will be automatically deleted.
     - This allows the email to be used for registration again.
     - This feature does not apply to candidate registrations.
+  - Questions difficulty `medium` is renamed to `moderate`.

 ### Fri, 24th of Oct, 2025
   - **Exam Results & Candidate Details** **Renamed `submitted_by` to `score_submitted_by`